Local group launching campaign to relight the Tower Bridge with LEDs

 Back then, citizens who wanted to purchase a bulb did so by visiting Smoley in person, in her office at the Board of Supervisors.
 “I had a mock up of the bridge,” Smoley says, “and they picked out a specific light, so I got to hear the stories of why people purchased them.”
 They bought them for the granddaughter with cystic fibrosis; for a son and his significant other who died of AIDS; for a wife’s 40th birthday; for a 50th wedding anniversary.
 “All of these marvelous stories,” Smoley says, still moved by how the effort brought the community together.

 The group, who call themselves RePower the Tower, hopes to encourage a similar spirit of ownership and personal engagement among donors to the new campaign.
-This time, the reward for chipping in won’t be a bulb, but an invitation to a launch party to be held on the bridge July 4, where they hope to unveil a structure newly capable of putting on a light show every bit as colorful as the fireworks that will explode above it.
+This time, the reward for chipping in won’t be a bulb, but an invitation to a launch party to be held on the bridge in early fall, where they hope to unveil a structure newly capable of putting on a light show every bit as colorful as the city it serves.

-The possibilities for programming from there on out are numerous: purple for a Kings’ home game; red for the River Cats; green for St. Patrick’s Day; pink for breast cancer awareness; rainbow hues for Pride Day.
+The possibilities for programming from there on out are numerous: purple for a Kings’ home game; red for the River Cats; green for St. Patrick’s Day; pink for breast cancer awareness; rainbow hues for Sacramento Pride.
 There might also be light shows programmed by artists, like The Bay Lights—Leo Villareal’s installation that illuminated the new Bay Bridge when it opened.

 “We want to generate mass excitement,” Smoley says.